-We have audited the accompanying basic financial statements-regulatory basis of the governmental activities, each major fund and the aggregate remaining fund information of Calvin School District No. I-048, Calvin, Oklahoma (the "District") as of and for the year ended June 30, 2016, which collectively comprise the District basic financial statements as listed in the table of contents.
+We have audited the accompanying combined fund type and account group financial statements-regulatory basis of Calvin School District No. I-048, Calvin, Oklahoma (the "District") as of and for the year ended June 30, 2018, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.